-This week, a few more songs from the extraordinary folk tradition of the British Isles:
+Let's start the week with some more good songs drawn from the folk tradition of the British Isles:

-Next: Jim Moray, based in Bristol here in the southwest of England, performing "Lord Douglas," a variant of the Child Ballad "Earl Brand."
+Next: Jim Moray, based in Bristol, performing "Lord Douglas," a variant of the Child Ballad "Earl Brand."
 The song comes from his fifth album, Skulk.
-The album's gorgeous cover photograph is above.

 I confess I've been on the fence about Moray's music in the past, which mixes folk, rock, pop, and electronica -- but he's completely won me over now with Skulk, in which the traditional roots of the music are foregrounded a bit more.
 And lordy, what a beautiful voice he has for folk material.
 The album's name, says Moray, comes from the collective noun for foxes, inspired by fox legends and lore.
 (For more of his music this morning, go here.)